SearchSG/dev-portal-admin-portal-docs/concepts.md

 - Data sources are the building blocks of a search index, determining what content users can find when they search.
 - Data source connectors facilitate data syncing and indexing, either through web scraping or by connecting to your APIs.
     - **Web Data Source**: Utilize our web crawlers to scrape publicly accessible websites, automatically crawling and re-indexing data on a daily basis.
     - **API Data Source**: Connect to your APIs to poll for data updates, enabling automatic updates and re-indexing on an hourly basis.
+    - **Push API Data Source**: Push your updated content and files by sending data to our API endpoints at your preferred timing.

 ### Sites